 About the Speaker

-Paul had previously served in the Australian diplomatic service for over a decade.
-He was Australia’s Deputy Ambassador in Nairobi and, as Deputy and Acting Ambassador, covered a range of countries including Kenya, Somalia, Tanzania, Rwanda, Uganda and Burundi.
+Earlier Paul was an Australian diplomat for over a decade, including in Africa, the Middle East and the Asia Pacific.
+In his most recent posting in Nairobi, as Deputy and regularly Acting Ambassador he covered a range of countries including Kenya, Somalia, Tanzania, Rwanda, Uganda and Burundi.
 Concurrently, he was Australia’s Deputy Permanent Representative to the United Nations in Nairobi.

 EVENT DETAILS